FAQs

 Common tenants include national chains like CVS, 7-Eleven, Starbucks, Dollar General, and fast-food restaurants (e.g., McDonald's, Taco Bell).
 These are often investment- grade tenants with strong credit ratings.

-How do cap rates work in net lease investments?
+What cap rate should I expect in net lease investments?

 The capitalization rate (cap rate) is the annual net operating income (NOI) divided by the property's purchase price.
 For example, a $1M property with $70,000 NOI has a 7% cap rate.
 Lower cap rates (e.g., 5-6%) indicate safer investments with strong tenants, while higher cap rates (e.g., 8-10%) suggest higher risk.
 The simple way to think of a cap rate is your unleveraged return.